AndePark/Investment-Application/README.md

 - As a user, I want to be able to select a portion of my investments to sell
 - As a user, I want to be able to view stock tickers in my current portfolio
 - As a user, I want to be able to view information of all my investments for a given stock ticker in my portfolio
-- As a user, I want to be able to see my profits (gain/loss) from selling an investment
+- As a user, I want to be able to see my total profits (gain/loss) from selling an investment

 - As a user, I want to be able to save all my purchased investments in my portfolio to file
 - As a user, I want to be able to load all my purchased investments in my portfolio from file